zilch/type-route/docs/introduction/simple-react-example.md

 title: Simple React Example
 ---

 Here's a basic example of how to use Type Route with React.
 Click the **Run** button to try it out on CodeSandbox.
 Other guides cover more complex use cases.
+See the [Type Route without React](../guides/type-route-without-react.md) guide for an example of how to use Type Route without React.

 ```tsx codesandbox-react
 import React from "react";